Skip to Content

 Traeger Mississippi Pot Roast Recipe

-I know most people associate cajun cooking with Louisiana, but plenty of Acadian french, aka “Cajuns”, settled in Mississippi too.
-So this slow-roasted smoked pot roast recipe does have a slight resemblance to a French-style pot roast.
+I know most people associate Cajun cooking with Louisiana, but plenty of Acadian French, aka “Cajuns”, settled in Mississippi too.
+That’s why this slow-roasted smoked pot roast recipe does have a slight resemblance to a French-style pot roast.

-Simple ingredients working together plus a little spice from the peppers and you have yourself a unique pot roast that has been loved all over the country.
+Simple ingredients working together plus a little spice from the peppers and you have yourself a unique pot roast that has been loved all over the country and the world.

 Get our 75 ESSENTIAL Traeger Recipes here!